 Back in the early naughties, we were hoovering Chablis from the early 1970’s.
 When the Tsunami hit, wheelbarrows of Grand & 1er Cru’s were arriving from the auction houses at around $14 a bottle.
 By the time it receded, after everyone else had caught on, they were up at around $40 a bottle and still a bargain.
 Purity, complexity, amazing texture, lovely lines of acid were the hallmarks of these incredible wines.
 Testut et Fréres Grenouille featured!
 Such a great vineyard.

-Today we offer Jean-Paul & Benoît Droin’s Chablis, including 6 Premier Cru’s and 4 Grand Cru’s – Valmur, Vaudésir, Les Clos, and, Grenouille.
-All wines are in Australia and will ship in January weather permitting.
+Today we offer Jean-Paul & Benoît Droin’s Chablis, in addition to a suite of Premier Cru’s and Grand Cru’s – Valmur, Vaudésir, Les Clos, and, Grenouille.

 People often cite Domaines Raveneau and Vincent Dauvissat as the two greatest exponents of Chablis, however, I would like to add a third – Domaine Jean-Paul & Benoît Droin.
 Over the last five or six years, Benoît Droin has really ratcheted up the quality.
 I cannot exaggerate how often Droin’s wines end up the best of the flight during the annual “Burgfest” blind tastings.
 Again and again, they shine against stiff competition.
 It is time to accept that Droin is now one of the leading producers in Chablis.
 Neal Martin